mukil/dm4-kiezatlas-website/README.md

 ```

+To build dm4-kiezatlas-website successfully you'll need to build or install its dependencies into your local maven repository.
+This is due to the fact that we did not have the time to publish these bundles on maven central.

+To do so, check out the following plugins source code from github and run `mvn clean install` in all of them: [dm4-kiezatlas](http://github.com/mukil/dm4-kiezatlas), [dm4-kiezatlas-etl](http://github.com/mukil/dm4-kiezatlas-etl), [dm4-geospatial](http://github.com/mukil/dm4-geospatial), [dm4-thymeleaf](http://github.com/jri/dm4-thymeleaf), [dm4-images](http://github.com/mukil/dm4-images), [dm4-kiezatlas-angebote](http://github.com/mukil/dm4-kiezatlas-angebote), [dm4-webpages](http://github.com/mukil/dm4-webpages) and [dm4-sign-up](http://github.com/mukil/dm4-sign-up).

-Then, to build and hot-deploy the sources use the following commands:
+Then, to build and hot-deploy the sources use the following two commands:
 ```
-grunt
-mvn clean package
+grunt (concats and minifies some of the javascript sources as well as our custom selection of semantic-ui css components) mvn clean package (packages the bundle and deploys it into the `bundle-dev/` folder)
 ```

 Author:<br/>